jindongwang/Deep-learning-activity-recognition/README.md

 ## Usage

-Just run the `activity_recognition.py` file, that's all.
+- For tensorflow, run `activity_recognition.py` file.

-`python activity_recognition.py` or click the run button in you IDE.
+- For Pytorch, run 'pytorch.py' file.

 ### About the inputs